 Sardine oil is used in the manufacturing of paint, varnish and linoleum.

 The sardine canning industry peaked in the United States in the 1950s.
 The Stinson Seafood plant in Prospect Harbor, Maine, which was the last large sardine cannery in the United States, closed its doors on April 15, 2010, after 135 years in operation.

 HOW TO OBSERVE #NationalSardinesDay

 Share a can or two of canned sardines with a friend.
-See if you prefer the mustard, chili or the tomato packed ones better!
+See if you prefer the mustard, chili, or tomato-packed ones better!
 Use #NationalSardinesDay to post on social media.